alexis-brosseau/VecFuzz/README.md

 - **Query speed stays high** relative to brute-force comparison methods.
 RapidFuzz and raw Levenshtein score every candidate per query; VecFuzz searches an ANN index instead, ~100x+ faster in my tests.
 - **Accuracy is competitive** but not best-in-class.
 On real human misspellings, both RapidFuzz and SymSpell beat VecFuzz on Recall@1.
 VecFuzz's real strength shows up on insertion and transposition-heavy errors, where it clearly outperforms SymSpell.

 If your dictionary is large, your memory budget is tight, and your queries need to be fast, VecFuzz gives up a few points of recall for a large win on the other two axes.
-If you have the memory and time budget for SymSpell d4 or RapidFuzz, they'll edge it out on pure accuracy.

 ## How it works